Jagannath Temple, Puri: Architectural description

-The temple complex covers an area of over 400000 sqft, and is surrounded by high fortified wall.
-This 20 ft-high wall is known as Meghanada Pacheri.
-Another wall known as kurma bedha surrounds the main temple.
-It contains at least 120 temples and shrines.
-With its sculptural richness and fluidity of the Kalinga architecture, it is one of the most magnificent temples of India.
-The temple has four distinct sectional structures, namely–Deula, Vimana or Garbhagriha (sanctum sanctorum), where the triad deities are lodged on the ratnavedi, or throne of pearls.
-In Rekha Deula style, there is the Mukhashala, (frontal porch), the Natamandapa, also known as the Jagamohan (audience/dancing hall), and the Bhogamandapa (offerings hall).

-The main temple is a curvilinear temple, and crowning the top is the Neelachakra, an eight-spoked wheel of Vishnu.
-It is made out of Ashtadhatu, an alloy of eight metals, and is considered sacrosanct.
-Among the existing temples in Odisha, the temple of Lord Jagannath is the highest.
-The temple tower was built on a raised platform of stone, rising to a height 214 ft, above the inner sanctum where the deities reside, dominates the surrounding landscape.
-The pyramidal roofs of the surrounding temples and adjoining halls, or mandapas, rise in steps toward the tower, like a ridge of mountain peaks.
+The temple complex, which contains at least 120 temples and shrines, covers more than 400000 sqft and is enclosed by a high fortified wall.
+The wall, 20 ft high, is known as Meghanada Pacheri.
+Another wall, called kurma bedha, surrounds the main temple.
+With its sculptural richness and the fluidity of Kalinga architecture, it is regarded as one of the most magnificent temples in India. he temple comprises four distinct sections: the deula; the vimana (garbhagriha or sanctum sanctorum), where the triad deities are placed on the ratnavedi (“throne of pearls”); the mukhashala (frontal porch); the natamandapa, also known as the jagamohan (audience or dancing hall); and the bhogamandapa (offerings hall).
+In the Rekha Deula style, these elements appear in sequence, with the vimana forming the main tower and the associated halls extending westward.
+The main temple is curvilinear in design, and its summit is crowned by the Nila chakra, an eight-spoked wheel associated with Vishnu.
+It is crafted from ashtadhatu, an alloy of eight metals, and is regarded as sacrosanct.
+Among the temples of Odisha, the Jagannath temple is the tallest.
+Its tower, constructed on a raised stone platform, rises 214 ft above the inner sanctum where the deities reside and dominates the surrounding landscape.
+The pyramidal roofs of the surrounding temples and adjoining halls, or mandapas, rise in tiers toward the tower, resembling a ridge of mountain peaks.

 Nila Chakra

-The Nila Chakra (lit. blue discus) is the discus mounted on the top of the shikhara of the Jagannath temple.
-As per custom, everyday a different flag is waved on the Nila Chakra.
+The Nila Chakra (lit. "blue discus") is mounted atop the shikhara of the Jagannath temple.
+By custom, a different flag is hoisted on the Nila Chakra each day.
 The flag hoisted on the Nila Chakra is called the Patita Pavana (lit.
 "Purifier of the Fallen"), and is equivalent to the image of the deities placed in the sanctum sanctorum.

-The Nila Chakra is a disc with eight Navagunjaras carved on the outer circumference, with all facing towards the flagpost above.
-It is made up of Ashtadhatu and is 3.5 m high, with a circumference of about 11 m.
+The Nila Chakra is a disc with eight Navagunjaras carved along its outer circumference, all facing the flagpost above.
+It is made of ashtadhatu and measures 3.5 m in height, with a circumference of about 11 m.